storybookjs/storybook-addon-console/README.md

 ## Why

-There some cases when you can't / don't want / forgot to keep browser console opened.
+There're some cases when you can't / don't want / forgot to keep browser console opened.
 This addon helps you to get all console output in your storybook.
 In other cases, you might find it difficult to extract the desired information in the information noise issued by the console or to determine which component in what state gives the message.
 With this addon you can control **what** you see and **where** you see.

 We assume the following possible applications: